 Tokina 50-135mm f2.8 DX is a Fixed aperture Auto Focus (AF) Telephoto Zoom

-lens with APS-C / DX max sensor coverage, and it is designed to be used with Canon EF mount cameras.
+lens with APS-C / DX max sensor coverage, and it is designed to be used with EF Mount

 What type of photography is the Tokina 50-135mm f2.8 DX lens good for?

-The type of photography that you are planning to use the Tokina 50-135mm f2.8 DX is an important decision factor.
-Here we have evaluated its suitability to various photography scenarios:
+The choice of photography type for which you intend to use the Tokina 50-135mm f2.8 DX is a crucial decision factor.
+Below, we have assessed its suitability for various photography scenarios:

-Here, we've included a summary of the advantages and disadvantages of the Tokina AT-X Pro 50-135mm f2.8 DX lens in a list form to help you determine whether it offers the features you need.
+Here we've included a summary of the advantages and disadvantages of the Tokina AT-X Pro 50-135mm f2.8 DX lens in a list form to assist you in determining whether it offers the features you need.

 Report a correction